 - Gentle Yin

 All of the above provide a slower pace with lots of guidance from the instructor to provide a fundamental understanding of breath and alignment.
 We also offer an "Introduction To Yoga Workshop Series" quarterly for those who would like to ease into their practice with one-on one attention in a smaller group setting.
 Check the Workshops page for upcoming events: Workshops

 Slow Flow and VinYin are the next step up from beginner level and build on the foundational postures you learn in Basic classes to introduce you to moving through a flow that links postures, breath and movement with a bit more cardio.

-Ashtanga, Slow Burn, Vinyasa and Friday Fusion are intermediate level and involve moving through more intense postures, pacing, holds and binds which are a great way to increase your flexibility and grow your practice.
+Ashtanga, Slow Burn and Vinyasa are intermediate level and involve moving through more intense postures, pacing, holds and binds which are a great way to increase your flexibility and grow your practice.

-Hot Vinyasa and Buti Yoga are typically for intermediate to advanced levels and focus on one breath, one movement in a continuous flow of postures that emphasize cardio core strengthening and balance.
+Hot Vinyasa is typically for intermediate to advanced levels and focuses on one breath, one movement in a continuous flow of postures that emphasize cardio core strengthening and balance.
 Room is heated between 80-90 degrees to warm the muscles and enhance flexibility.

 See Class Descriptions page for more details: Class Descriptions

 If you have questions about a specific class, have a pre-existing injury, or are pregnant, please inform an UpDog staff member for guidance when you arrive for class.
 You may also call or email us with questions anytime.

 How often should I practice?